 Here, we address this question by examining the transverse voltage in the absence of magnetic field.
-Our main focus is anisotropic systems (Fig.~\ref{fig0}b) lacking {{mirror symmetry}} due to a directional mismatch between the high symmetry axis of the Fermi surface and the geometric axis of the channel (Fig.~\ref{fig0}c).
-To describe these systems, we generalise the Callaway ansatz to any two-dimensional anisotropic system, finding that a transverse voltage emerges at zero magnetic field which is strongly sensitive to the microscopic scattering mechanism.
-In particular, we show that the sign of the transverse voltage depends both on the Fermi surface shape and also the MC scattering rate.
-Under certain conditions, a sign reversal can indicate that the system crosses over from ballistic to hydrodynamic flow (Fig.~\ref{fig0}d), which can serve as a sensitive observable for the crossover.
-We explain these subtle changes as the result of a competition of the transverse stress induced by the boundaries against the stress resulting from the bulk MR scattering. { Using the sign to identify the onset of hydrodynamic regimes offers several advantages.
+Our main focus is anisotropic systems (Fig.~\ref{fig0}b) lacking {{mirror symmetry}} due to a directional mismatch between the high symmetry axis of the FS and the geometric axis of the channel (Fig.~\ref{fig0}c).
+To describe these systems, we generalize the Callaway ansatz, finding a transverse voltage at zero magnetic field which is strongly sensitive to the microscopic scattering mechanism.
+Depending on the FS shape, a sign reversal of this transverse voltage can indicate that the system crosses over from ballistic to hydrodynamic flow (Fig.~\ref{fig0}d).
+We identify this strong dependence on the MC scattering rate as a competition of the transverse stress induced by the boundaries against the stress resulting from the bulk MR scattering. { Using the sign to identify the onset of hydrodynamic regimes offers several advantages.
 Firstly, it only requires a non-spatially resolved transport measurement of a single device.
-Secondly, the sign change of the transverse voltage is uncommon outside the hydrodynamic context, as in other regimes, it typically only relates to the carrier type of the material.
-Although the sign change strongly suggests a crossover, it does not mark a precise boundary between the ballistic and hydrodynamic regimes, as this is not a phase transition.} {In short, we suggest the signature of the transverse voltage as a relatively straightforward experimental observable for detecting non-local hydrodynamic transport.
-Additionally, our work establishes a general framework to treat anisotropic ballistic and hydrodynamic transport in systems with $C_4$ rotational symmetry or higher.}
+Secondly, the sign change of the transverse voltage is uncommon outside the hydrodynamic context, as it typically only relates to the carrier type of the material.
+However, we remark that the sign change does not mark a precise boundary point between the ballistic and hydrodynamic regimes.}